JieyuWu/ToyotaMod/Volkswagen-PQ.md

 This page is about Volkswagen PQ35/PQ46 platforms.
 For MQB platform, see [Volkswagen page](https://github.com/commaai/openpilot/wiki/Volkswagen).
+Usernames are from Discord (User:Name).

 There is work in progress on PQ35/PQ46 (November 2020).
 Currently these cars are being tested:
-* Golf Mk6 1.2 TSI DSG (Edgy)
+* Golf Mk6 1.2 TSI DSG (User:Edgy)
-* Passat B6 R36 (Kamold with retrofits from B7, Redragon_101)
+* Passat B6 R36 (User:Kamold with retrofits from B7, User:Redragon_101)
+* Sharan Mk2 7N2 (User:Kubsztal)

 # Drive-by-wire capabilities